 “You sure you liked it?
 Honestly I’m not convinced…” “Yeah it was nice but sometimes I felt ill at ease“.
 And then it was either “Guys kept staring at me, gazes glued to me” “An Indian guy followed me” “Some guy groped me, like he wanted to grab my butt with his hands” and that German girl who told me “There was this Indian guy who was watching me in the street… And he was jerking off, looking at me with a weird gaze“.

 Ladies, be prepared if you wanna go there by yourself.
 This is my personal opinion, but I think Indian guys are sexually frustrated.
 They don’t get laid, or rarely, or not as often as they’d like to.
 Which country is in third position regarding traffic on Pornhub, just after the US and the UK?
 Yes you have it, India!
-From school boys and girls are separated, and I don’t know when they start to talk to girls.
+From school boys and girls are separated, and I don’t know when boys start to talk to girls.
 At the airport, men and women are separated.
 Women have to go through a small cabin (like a polling booth) after passing the carry-on baggage security.
 This is not the case for men.

 Food in India